RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 Now that the parser has all the basic building blocks the next step is to reimplement them without `Magic<T>` since current version isn't practical.

-An obvious way to represent specific flag would be by keeping its name around:
+An obvious way to represent a specific flag would be by keeping its name around:

 ```rust
 struct Arg(&'static str);